New tropical fruit pulp cluster – what is available?

 Built for mixed orders: per bag, per carton, per pallet or mixed flavour trial combinations.

-Why this cluster works for B2B buyers
+Why this cluster works for importers and buyers

 Mango remains the anchor – tropical pulps expands the offer

 Mango stays the main commercial entry page, while the tropical cluster allows buyers to discover guava, papaya, banana and pineapple in the same sourcing model.
-This keeps the navigation simple while turning one product into a broader B2B portfolio.
+This keeps the navigation simple while turning one product into a broader trade portfolio.

 How guava fits into the tropical pulp portfolio